sebbu/iControl-Web/README.md

 2. `"pagesWatch"` is for the **Apple watch**.
 Screens are reachable via table drill down (as it is commonly used in other apps, i.e. in Apple settings app).
 	* The screen has a `"pageLabel"` which is displayed in the first line.
 	* On the watch you can only specify one request `"timeout"` for all controls.
-	* You can configure if you want haptic feedback whenever you press a button with the flag `"hapticNetworkResponseFeedback"`.
+	* You can configure if you want haptic (and sound) feedback whenever you press a button with the flag `"hapticNetworkResponseFeedback"`.
 	* If you want to use the glance for iControl Web, you may specify a request which can be more seen as a sensor with `"glanceTextUrl"`.
 	* If the (glance) sensor request fails, the `"glanceErrorText"` is displayed.
 If you want to use the glance, but you do **not** have an appropriate sensor, simply write something *wrong* to `"glanceTextUrl"`, i.e. "glanceTextUrl": "xxxhttp://www.irtp.de/test.txt".
 No network request is send out and the `"glanceErrorText"` is displayed directly.
 The glance can still be used as a shortcut to open the app.
 	* Although the `"controls"` object is an array, there is only one screen on the watch (and the array must consist of one object), but a page can have subpages (see below).